yasirbhutta/yasirbhutta.github.io/matlab/docs/cve.md

 [1] Raj Kumar Bansal, A. K. Goel, and Manoj Kumar Sharma, MATLAB and its applications in engineering : [based iôn MATLAB 7.5 (R2007b)].
 Delhi: Pearson, 2012.
 - [^1]: [Factorial of input - MATLAB factorial - MathWorks](https://www.mathworks.com/help/matlab/ref/factorial.html)

+Describe the class function in MATLAB and its purpose with at least two examples